 - Tortoise Breath – Forgetting Prebirth Breathing after many years leads to slow and long, powerful breathing; 3-4 breaths per minute.
 Fine, soft and silent; natural breath appears to cease.

 Breathing exercises and Daoyin are used in taijiquan; Qigong is the root of taijiquan.
 Taijiquan is moving meditation.
-The hours of midnight to noon are the most favorable to Qigong.
+According to tradition (not science), the hours of midnight to noon are the most favorable to Qigong.
 Qi “expires” from noon to midnight.
 Traditional Chinese Medicine theorizes a Twelve Meridian system with twelve associated organs, and eight extra meridians, which are visualized in Qigong.